bojanpopic/developer.joomlatools.com/framework/plugins.md

 ### PlgKoowaSubscriber: The actual subscriber

 Nooku provides the Event API, but for a Joomla plugin to make use of it needs to become a 'subscriber'.
-To make that happen the plugin simply need to extend from [`PlgKoowaSubscriber`](https://github.com/nooku/nooku-framework/blob/master/code/libraries/koowa/plugins/koowa/subscriber.php).
+To make that happen the plugin simply needs to extend from [`PlgKoowaSubscriber`](https://github.com/nooku/nooku-framework/blob/master/code/libraries/koowa/plugins/koowa/subscriber.php).

- As soon as they are instantiated a `PlgKoowaSubscriber` loads up the instance of the `KEventPublisher` and adds itself and its callable methods that begin with the letters **'on'** as event listeners for each of the similarly named events.
+ As soon as a `PlgKoowaSubscriber` plugin is instantiated it loads up the singleton instance of the `KEventPublisher`, and adds its own callable methods that begin with the letters **'on'** as event listeners for each of the similarly named events.
 In other words, it `subscribes` those `on` methods to specific `on` events.

 For example, the event handler that is registered for the event named **"onBeforeAcmeBarControllerBrowse"** is our `PlgAcmeExample::onBeforeAcmeBarControllerBrowse()` method.